 - With an iron: Lay your wildflowers between absorbent paper in the middle of a book as described in the method above.
 Press the flowers flat in the book, then remove the flowers along with the absorbent paper.
 Place them between two pieces of parchment paper and set on an ironing board.
 Press the flowers (inside the layers of absorbent paper and parchment paper) with a warm iron for 15 seconds.

-- In the microwave: Again press the wildflowers flat between the absorbent paper in a book.
-Remove the flowers within the absorbent paper and place them between two pieces of parchment paper.
+- In the microwave: Press the wildflowers flat between the absorbent paper in a book.
+Remove the flowers from the absorbent paper and place them between two pieces of parchment paper.
 Then place the layers between two flat-bottomed, microwave-safe plates.
 Set the plates in the microwave along with a heavier microwave-safe dish on top to weigh it down.
 Microwave your wildflowers on low for 30–60 seconds.